Trump administration halts visas for same-sex partners of diplomats, UN employees

-President Donald Trump's administration this week began denying visas to the unmarried, same-sex partners of foreign diplomats and officials and employees of the United Nations — making marriage a requirement to be eligible for a visa.
+President Donald Trump's administration this week began denying visas to the same-sex partners of foreign diplomats and employees of the United Nations — making marriage a requirement to be eligible for a visa.

-The policy was made effective Monday.
-It comes despite the fact that the majority of countries around the world do not recognize same-sex marriage.
+The policy was made effective Monday and comes despite the fact that the majority of countries around the world do not recognize same-sex marriage.

-The shift was detailed in a memo circulated at the United Nations' headquarters in New York last month.
-It gives the same-sex partners of foreign diplomats and United Nations workers until the end of the year to get married or leave the country.
+It was detailed in a memo circulated to employees at the United Nations' headquarters in New York last month.
+The policy gives the same-sex partners of foreign diplomats and United Nations officials until the end of the year to get married or leave the country.

-About 12 percent of the 193 United Nations member states represented in New York allow same-sex marriage, according to Samantha Power, a former U.S. Ambassador to the United Nations who served under former president Barack Obama.
+About 12 percent of the 193 United Nations member states allow same-sex marriage, according to Samantha Power, a former U.S. Ambassador to the United Nations who served under former president Barack Obama.

 The Trump administration believes the new policy is more consistent with the 2015 Supreme Court ruling to legalize same-sex marriage.
 The heterosexual partners of foreign diplomats and United Nations employees are also not eligible for U.S. visas.